Superior Hypogastric Plexus Block

 How do I get ready for a superior hypogastric plexus block?

-You will need to go over your past health with your healthcare provider.
-Let him or her know if you have an infection, fever, or other recent health problems.
-If you use any blood-thinning medicines, check about special precautions you might need to take.
+You will talk with your healthcare provider about your health history.
+Let them know if you have an infection, fever, or other recent health problems.
+If you use any blood-thinning medicines, check about special safety measures you might need to take.

-You should also discuss all your medicines with your healthcare provider.
+You should also discuss all your medicines with your provider.
 You may need to stop taking certain medicines a few days beforehand.
-Also be sure to tell your healthcare provider if you:
+Also be sure to tell your provider if you:

 • Have any allergies